-So, for example, you would use $\1c$ or \c to set the primary colour, or $\3c$ to set the colour of the border. $\+c$, however, does not exist in itself.
+So, for example, you would use $\1c$ or \c to set the primary colour, or $\3c$ to set the colour of the border. \scale{c} , however, does not exist in itself.

-When a tag requires a floating point parameter, the decimal part must be specified using a period (.); never a comma.
+When a tag requires a floating point parameter, the decimal part MUST be specified using a period (.); never a comma.
 When a tag requires a colour parameter, it is given in HTML hexadecimal code, which is # followed by a 6-digit hexadecimal string, where the first two digits represent the red component, the next two the green component, and the last two the blue component (#RRGGBB).
-Sub Station Alpha style (Visual Basic hexadecimal) is not supported - if a parser finds any colour in &HBBGGRR& format, it MUST issue an error.
+Sub Station Alpha style (Visual Basic hexadecimal) is not supported - if a parser finds any colour in a format it does not recognize (including the SSA &HBBGGRR& format) it MUST issue a warning and ignore the tag.